zzyzek/sandbox/cocha/README.md

 The `hull` function finds the $(u,v)$ bridge, recursively calls `hull` to find the left and right event queues, then merges the left and right queues, with the $(u,v)$ bridge to create a new event queue.
-The new event queue is then rewinded, updating the $(u,v)$ bridge and updating neighbor pointers of event queue points to create the implicit $H(T _ 0)$ snapshot.
+The new event queue is then reminded, updating the $(u,v)$ bridge and updating neighbor pointers of event queue points to create the implicit $H(T _ 0)$ snapshot.
 That is, a post condition of the `hull` function is that, $H(T _ 0)$ is held in the `next` and `prev` pointers for event queue points.